shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Name cannot have more than 31 characters.
 - Names are case sensitive.
 - Names cannot start with a number.
-- If return type is not specified it default to int.
+- If return type is not specified, it default to int.
 - Can have any number of return statements (not recommended).
 - Can be inkoked by address.
-- Funtion name withour "()" retutn the address.
+- Funtion name withour "()" return the address.
 - Pointers to functions are valid.
-- Passing function pointers
+- Passing function pointers:
 ```
 void CallFuncNumTimes(void (* function)(), int num_of_times){
   ...